 - PDF Viewer – When you have pdfs to upload to a website, you can use the PDF viewer plugin to upload them as a viewable document that the visitor can flip through right on the site.
 It will also create a link for downloading the PDF.

 - Revision Control –WordPress has a revision control system that you’re your revisions on the bottom of your Edit Posts or Edi Pages views if selected in the page options.
 However, multiple revisions can slow your site down.
 This plugin allows you to avoid a bloated database.
 It’s best to use this plugin to set your revisions to keep two.

-- Simple 301 Redirects – Create a list of URLs that you would like to 301 redirect to another page or site.
-This is essential for keeping your traffic and avoiding 404 errors, if you have changed from an html site or you changed the structure of your URLs.
+- Simple 301 Redirects – Create a list of URLs that you would like to 301 redirects to another page or site.
+This is essential for keeping your traffic and avoiding 404 errors if you have changed from an HTML site or you changed the structure of your URLs.

-- Uber Menu – When you have a site with complicated page structure needing more than a simple drop-down menu, Uber Menu comes to the rescue.
-You can and style the Uber Menu with categories to make it super easy for visitor find what they are looking for, while matching your branding.
+- Uber Menu – When you have a site with a complicated page structure needing more than a simple drop-down menu, Uber Menu comes to the rescue.
+You can and style the Uber Menu with categories to make it super easy for visitors to find what they are looking for while matching your branding.

 - Updraft Plus – This is the tool we recommend for easy WordPress backups and site migrations.
 There is an upcharge for the version with the migration features.

 - WP-Store Locator – This plugin lets you create a map with your store locations on it.
 You can load multiple locations with a CSV file in a jiffy.